seifferth/ttm/readme.md

 # ttm – Tsv-based Topic Modelling CLI

-This repository contains some scripts which wrap selected pieces from a number of python libraries in order to provide a somewhat consistent interface to topic modelling.
+This repository contains some scripts which wrap select pieces from a number of python libraries in order to provide a somewhat consistent interface to topic modelling.

 Topic Modelling is approached as an exercise in document clustering.